jenncash29/Rhode-Health-Insurance-Project/README.md

 ### Cost per Signup
 - Across campaign categories, Golden Years Security had by far the highest cost per signup ($176), as well as the lowest number of signups (23), compared to an average of $3.70.
-- Within the two campaign categories with highest cost per signup, info-based campaign types (like offers and policy info) drove high costs per signup.
+- Within the two campaign categories with the highest cost per signup, info-based campaign types (like offers and policy info) drove high costs per signup.
 - Some COVID-based campaigns also had abnormally high CACs at $1.2-$2.2K.

 # Tableau Dashboard